How to Protect Your Home from Natural Disasters with the Right Insurance

 In addition to determining whether you have enough coverage to protect your home in the event of a disaster, consider whether the new normal of working from home has changed your insurance needs.

-Living and working at home means your appliances are running more often, so you may want to consider adding equipment-breakdown coverage, Faschi says.
+Living and working at home means your appliances are running more often, so you may want to consider adding equipment-breakdown coverage, Faschi said.
 With a standard home insurance policy, equipment-breakdown coverage will reimburse you for the costs of mechanical breakdowns, an electrical problem due to a power surge or a problem that stems from faulty installation.
 It doesn’t cover normal wear and tear.
 The additional coverage typically costs about $24 a year.

 In addition to making sure your belongings can be replaced, you’ll want to make sure you’re adequately protected from lawsuits.
 For example, if someone trips and falls in your driveway, they could sue you to cover the cost of caring for their injuries.
 Unless you’re meeting coworkers and clients in your home, your current liability coverage, which is typically $100,000, is probably sufficient to protect you from lawsuits.
-But for more protection and peace of mind, you can buy an umbrella policy that provides more coverage at a relatively low cost.
-The first $1 million of coverage generally costs $200 to $400 a year; the next $1 million runs an additional $75 to $100.

 Renters need insurance, too

 Even though renters don’t have a house to rebuild, they still need to protect belongings that could be destroyed by a fire or another disaster.
-However, only 37% of tenants have renters insurance, according to recent data from Policygenius.com (opens in new tab), an insurance comparison website.
+However, only 37% of tenants have renters insurance, according to recent data from Policygenius.com, an insurance comparison website.
 If you’re a renter and need a policy, or if you plan to re-shop the one you have, here’s what you need to know.

 In general, a renters policy covers three basics: your liability in the event of lawsuits, replacement of personal possessions, and living expenses in the event your apartment becomes uninhabitable.
 The policies typically cover losses from burglary, vandalism, windstorms and certain types of water damage.
 Water damage caused by hurricanes or other weather-related flooding isn’t covered by most renters policies.
 However, if a pipe bursts inside your apartment and causes water damage, that falls into the accident category, which is usually covered.